xuantungbrian/Tomato/documentation/M3_Requirements_and_Design.md

 ### **4.1.
 Main Components**
 1. **User**
     - **Purpose**: Manages user authentication and user data.
+    - **Rationale**: Our backend may involve repetitive operations on querying User's database.
+This module provides a wrapper to the query and aligns with Dont Repeat Yourself principle.

     - **Interfaces**:
         1. `public static bool authenticateUser (String token)`
             - **Purpose**: Verifies user's Google ID token.
 Returns true If user is successfully authenticated, otherwise returns false.
+        2. `public static User getUser(String userID)`
+            - **Purpose**: Wrapper for database query to get User information, given userID.

 2. **Post**
     - **Purpose**: Manages posts data and allows posts retrieval based on location range or user's map view.
+    - **Rationale**: Post is the main contents of our app, defining a "Post" component that interacts specificly with Post promotes Single Responsibility Principle.
     - **Interfaces**:
         1. `public static String uploadPost (String userID, String description, Location location, List<Image> images, bool isPrivate)`
             - **Purpose**: upload post where user explicitly provides the locations associated to the images.
 If isPrivate is True, the post is only visible to the user, otherwise it's visible to the public